Sedlec-Prčice

 Sedlec-Prčice is a town in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 3,000 inhabitants.
-The historical centres of Sedlec and Prčice are well preserved and are protected as one urban monument zone.
+The town was created in 1957, when the municipalities of Sedlec and Prčice merged.
+The historical centres of Sedlec and Prčice are well preserved and are protected together as one urban monument zone.

 Administrative division

 Sedlec-Prčice consists of 36 municipal parts (in brackets population according to the 2021 census):